Kaiyangshi-Ito/fastHDMI/MI_AG/README.md

 # MI_AG

-Use mutual information and accelerated gradient method to filter out and optimize nonconvex sparse learning problems on large genetic data based on bed/bim/fam files.
-The corresponding paper is coming soon...
+This packages uses mutual information and accelerated gradient method to screen for SNPs and optimize the nonconvex sparse learning problem on large genetic data based on bed/bim/fam files.
+The corresponding paper by Yang et al. is coming soon...

 The available functions are:
 - `continuous_filter` caculates the mutual information between a continuous outcome and a bialletic SNP using FFT.
 Missing data is acceptable and will be removed.
 The arguments are: